Understanding Flight

 There are three pressures associated with flowing air.
 The first we will discuss is static pressure, Pstatic.
 This is what is meant when people refer to “air pressure”.
 It is the pressure one would measure in a building or riding in a hot-air balloon.

 The second is dynamic pressure, Pdynamic.
-This is not technically a pressure but has the detentions of pressure.
+This is not technically a pressure but has the dimensions of pressure.
 It is due to the motions of the air.
 It cannot be measured directly.
-When you stand in a strong wind the side the wind is striking is the sum of the Pstatic and the Pdynamic.
+When you stand in a strong wind, the side the wind is striking is the sum of the Pstatic and the Pdynamic.
 Your downwind side feels only the Pstatic pressure.
 So, the force that is trying to push you over is due to the Pdynamic.

 The Pitot Tube

 The airplane’s instrumentation measures the indicated airspeed by exposing two ports to the airflow.
-The first is the static port in the side of the fuselage.
+The first is the static port on the side of the fuselage.
 See Figure 1.
 The static port measures the Pstatic independent of the speed of the airplane.
 This port is also used to measure the altitude and to provide air pressure to other instruments.
 The static port is usually on the side of the airplane fuselage near the front, though it is also occasionally placed on the side of the Pitot tube itself.

 Pitot Tube Schematic